haskell-servant/servant/servant-docs/example/greet.md

 ### Headers:

-- This endpoint is sensitive to the value of the **unicorns** HTTP header.
+- This endpoint is sensitive to the value of the **X-Num-Unicorns** HTTP header.

 ### Response: